 However, companies that swear by customer centricity can approaching the issue in two different ways, and their perspectives on how customer data and customer relationships should be utilized in growth may even be quite the opposite.
 This is why customer centricity is such a challenging term.
 Indeed, how a particular piece of information is utilized is much more important for a good outcome than the collection of the information itself.

-Those who focus primarily on ether approach largely agree that customer satisfaction is a measure of relevant information from which conclusions can be drawn about a company’s future prospects.
-Thus, it can be said that it is worth measuring customer satisfaction and collecting feedback on the reasons for customer satisfaction.
+Those who focus primarily on either approach largely agree that customer satisfaction is a measure of relevant information from which conclusions can be drawn about a company’s future prospects.
+Thus, it can be said that it’s worth measuring customer satisfaction and collecting feedback on the reasons for customer satisfaction.

 The essential difference between the approaches will be the diagnosis of the root causes of the poor customer experience.
 Is the root cause more likely to be in the focus of customer acquisition, or in the processes themselves?

-Or perhaps it would be better said that the key difference between the different approaches is the way in which the customer experience is believed to be develop most effectively.
-By focusing on customer acquisition or developing a customer experience?
+The key difference between the different approaches is the way in which the customer experience is believed to be developed most effectively.
+It can be by focusing on customer acquisition or by developing the overall customer experience.